Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

-In order to minimize the cost function $\cal G$, first guesses on both $L$ and $D$ were obtained by hand measurement giving $L_{init}=1320 \pm 40\ \rm{mm}$ and $D_{init}=280 \pm 20 \rm{mm}$.
+To minimize the cost function $\cal G$, initial estimates for both $L$ and $D$ were obtained through manual measurements, yielding $L_{\text{init}} = (1320 \pm 40) \ \rm{mm}$ and $D_{init}=(280 \pm 20) \ \rm{mm}$.
 Given the uncertainties of those measurements, which do not exceed $8\%$, the cost function $\cal G$ is minimized within a range of $\pm10\%$ relative to the first guesses.
 The corresponding two-dimensional cost function map for the calibration test is shown in Figure \ref{fig_calibration}(c).
 A continuum of local minima can be observed, as indicated by the red dashed line, corresponding to a constant ratio $L/D = \omega_0$.
 This red dashed line corresponds to a linearized phase-to-height relation in the case $\Delta \phi \ll \omega_0 D$.
 The final optimized values $[L_{opt}, D_{opt}]$ are determined by the orthogonal projection of $[L_{init}, D_{init}]$ onto the red dashed line, ensuring they lie within the initial uncertainty range of the first guess measurements.
-In this study, this resulted in $L_{opt} \sim 1315 \ \rm{mm}$ and $D_{opt} \sim 286 \ \rm{mm}$, yielding an average error across all segments of $\xi \sim 0.1\ \rm{mm}$.
+For the calibration test, this resulted in $L_{opt} = 1315 \ \rm{mm}$ and $D_{opt} = 286 \ \rm{mm}$, yielding an average error of $0.1\ \rm{mm}$ across all segments.